 The aim of the CEEMAN & Emerald Case Writing Competition is to encourage and promote the development of high-quality teaching case material relevant for the realities of dynamic and emerging economies, and at the same time to promote the development of case-writing capabilities in those countries.
-Since its launch in the 1990s, the Case Writing Competition has amassed close to 600 cases from 80 countries, and it is with pleasure that we observe what an impact they have had on management education that strives to be relevant to its environments and stakeholders.
+Since its launch in the 1990s, the Case Writing Competition has amassed over 650 cases from 80 countries, and it is with pleasure that we observe what an impact they have had on management education that strives to be relevant to its environments and stakeholders.

 The total CEEMAN/Emerald award prize pool is worth over €10,000, including €4,000 prize money.
 Prizes are awarded to the overall winner and two runners-up.

 - Webinar on writing teaching cases: Tuesday, 30 November 2021, 4:00-5:00 PM CET - Watch the recording!

 - Second webinar on case writing: Thursday, 24 March 2022, 2:00-3:00 PM CET - Watch the recording!

 - NEW Masterclass: How to write a successful teaching case study: Wednesday, 7 December 2022 - Watch the recording!

 Award ceremony: winners will be announced during the CEEMAN Annual Meeting at the CEEMAN Annual Conference in September 2024 (Location TBC)

 I have recently prepared a suitable teaching case which will be available in open access.
 Can I submit this case for the CEEMAN Case Writing Competition?

 Please note that submitted case studies should not have been published before in their current or substantially similar form.
 Neither should they be under consideration for publication in any ISSN/ISBN-registered publication or with any other case center.

 Can my case be based on secondary sources such as newspaper articles, online news sources, etc.?